Pppp1116/content-license-policy/README.md

 - **Substantial Use**:
   Use that goes beyond small quotations as described in Section 5.

+- **Written Permission**:
+  Permission that is explicit and in writing from the Owner, granted via:
+  - Email from `usp9133@duck.com`, or
+  - A Discord message from the Owner’s official Discord account,
+  and that clearly describes what is permitted (what Content, where it will be used, how it will be used, whether it is monetized, and any time limits).

 - **Interpretation of “including”**:
   Where this Policy uses phrases such as “includes”, “including”, or “for example”, such lists are illustrative and **not exhaustive**.
 Similar behaviors or uses that have the same practical effect are covered even if not explicitly listed.